-Kurt is currently developing three manuscripts for publication based on the material in this website.
-Wipf & Stock publishers has agreed to publish all three of Kurt’s proposed books about following Jesus in a postmodern world, beginning in early 2016.The first, A Conspiracy of Love: Following Jesus in a Postmodern World, presents the contours of a secular postmodern faith based on the way of Jesus as a conspiracy of social transformation in contemporary society.
+Over a number of years, Kurt has developed three manuscripts for publication based on the material in this website.
+Wipf & Stock publishers in Eugene, Oregon is publishing all three of these proposed books about aspects of following Jesus in a postmodern world.The first, A Conspiracy of Love: Following Jesus in a Postmodern World, presents the contours of a secular postmodern faith based on the way of Jesus as a conspiracy of social transformation in contemporary society.
 (Released in February 2016)

-The second, An Unorthodox Faith: A New Reformation for a Postmodern World, will call for a postmodern reformation of traditional Christian theology, replacing it with a theology, ethic, and lifestyle based on an understanding of God as love.
-(Targeted for late Fall 2016)
+The second, An Unorthodox Faith: A New Reformation for a Postmodern World, calls for a postmodern reformation of traditional Christian theology, replacing it with a theology, ethic, and lifestyle based on an understanding of God as love.
+(Released in February 2017)

-And the third, People of the Way: Communities of Conspiracy in a Postmodern World, will outline alternative forms for a declining church in the developed world through small activist communities that are dedicated to selfless service and the pursuit of peace and justice.
-(Targeted for early 2017)
+And the third, People of the Way: Passion and Resistance in a Postmodern World, will outline alternative forms for a declining church in the developed world through small activist communities that are dedicated to selfless service and the pursuit of peace and justice.
+(Targeted for early 2018)

-Join our Following Jesus Facebook group and share us with friends.
+Join our Following Jesus Facebook page and share us with friends.

 Kurt Struckmeyer may be contacted at email@example.com.

 Your comments, questions, suggestions, and critiques are always welcome.